Wahjid-Nasser/Viore-public/VISION.md

 - Reason across modalities and timelines
 - Surface patterns, narratives, and contradictions

-The journey starts with video, but it ends with **understanding the full spectrum of media.**
+The journey starts with video — where the world’s attention now lives —
+but it ends with **understanding the full spectrum of media.**